 - 2.1.
-Fitness to Practise is relevant to the following University of Bolton provision: - Nursing, Dental and all programmes allied to health - Social, Youth and Community Studies, Early Years Childhood Studies - Teaching and Education - Psychology, Counselling and programmes allied to Counselling, CBT and Psychotherapy - Sports Development, Coaching and Rehabilitation - Law programmes which lead to professional qualifications - Accountancy programmes which lead to professional qualifications - 2.2.
+Fitness to Practise is relevant to the following University of Bolton provision: - Nursing and all programmes allied to health - Social, Youth and Community Studies, Early Years Childhood Studies - Teaching and Education - Clinical Psychology - Sports Development, Coaching and Rehabilitation - Law programmes which lead to professional qualifications - Accountancy programmes which lead to professional qualifications - 2.2.
 The programmes covered by these procedures are listed in Annex 1. - 2.3.
 Programmes which are subject to these procedures should be identified at the time of initial validation, and publicised to students by inclusion in all publicly available information, including: - Prospectuses (online and printed) - Programme Specifications - Programme Handbooks